-Diana’s writing has appeared in The New York Times, The Wall Street Journal, International Herald Tribune, Glamour, beliefnet.com, tabletmag.org, The North American Review, The Reading Room, Huffington Post and has been anthologized.
+Diana’s writing has appeared in The New York Times, The Wall Street Journal, International Herald Tribune, Glamour, beliefnet.com, tabletmag.org, The Forward, The North American Review, The Reading Room, Huffington Post and has been anthologized.
 Her story, “One Kiss, One Baby, One God,” appeared in Commentary Magazine, January 2015.
+She is also First Prize winner of Family Circle Magazine’s 2011 Fiction Contest.

 Diana grew up on Long Island and attended Cornell University.
 After graduating with distinction, she went on to work for several newspapers and magazines, including National Lampoon.
 A wanderer who likes the expatriate life, she has lived in Paris and Rome and now makes her home in a small beach village on the Mediterranean Sea in northern Israel where she and her husband raised six children and an unofficially adopted daughter from Ethiopia.